ethz-coss/global-city-growth/readme/README_OUTPUT_DATA.md

 ![Cluster growth computation](figure_cca.png)

 Cluster growth are stable city boundaries computed with the City Clustering Algorithm (CCA).
 The CCA computes stable city boundaries for a time interval $(y_1, y_2)$.
 This algorithm proceeds in five steps: (A) It takes two grids as input, one for each year, containing estimates of population or built-up area.
-(B) It classifies grid cell as either urban or non-urban using a threshold on these population/built-up area estimates.
+(B) It classifies grid cells as either urban or non-urban using a threshold on these population/built-up area estimates.
 (C) It groups contiguous urban grid cells to form clusters.
 (D) It matches clusters across years when they overlap spatially, forming a bipartite graph.
 (E) It defines a city's boundary as the spatial union of all clusters within a single connected component of the graph.
 See the paper for full details.

 An important choice in the algorithm above are the population and built-up area thresholds to classify a cell as urban or non-urban.
 We provide the following thresholds in the datasets below:
 - **USA:** This threshold is the number of people in one cell of the grid.
 Whenever the number of people of in a grid cell is greater than the threshold we classify the cell as urban.
 Thresholds: **50**, **100**, **200**.
 - **World:** This threshold is the GHSL SMOD degree‑of‑urbanization (see [here](https://human-settlement.emergency.copernicus.eu/ghs_smod2023.php)).
 Whenever the degree-of-urbanization of a grid cell is greater than the threshold we classify the cell as urban.
 Thresholds: **21 (Suburban+), 22 (Semi‑dense+), 23 (Dense urban+).** Note the thresholds are **exclusive**: e.g., 21 ⇒ cells with value **> 21** are classified as urban.

 See our paper for more information [PAPER LINK HERE].

 ## Sources